Cluster Leader: Yinggang Sun

 By investigating two sites in Henan province, one Daoist, the other a rare example of traditional Chinese state religion, researchers in this cluster seek to realign the narrative of the history of Chinese religion with two definitive, often overlooked, groups who significantly shaped the definitions of authentic and authoritative religion in East Asia.
 While traditional Chinese state religion has been largely disregarded by contemporary traditions-based definitions of religion in China (e.g., Buddhism, Daoism, Confucianism), many Daoist sites are overlooked due to over-emphasis upon either early or late Chinese Daoism.
 Jidu temple is the only remaining state sacrifice temple to rivers.
 On site, 72 buildings from the Song, Jin, Yuan, Ming, and Qing dynasties with more than 8,000 m2 and 100 steles are preserved.
 Nowhere else can researchers access such a rare example of traditional Chinese state religion.
 Mount Wangwu is one of the most important—though little studied—sacred Daoist sites with tangible links to Tang dynasty state patronage (the first of the ten Grotto Heavens 洞天) and dissemination of Daoist literature projects.
 Today, it is a unique site for researchers to interact with contemporary Daoist priests, monasticism, and ritual services, as well as the living architecture of modern Chinese Daoism.
 This field visit will train graduate students in field study of Chinese religions.
 It is important to the cluster’s theme of redefining “Authenticity and Authority.”
 It also contributes to the project with rich new data in this regard.

-Please see the report Jiyuan: landscape, inscriptions and the past prepared by Barend J. ter Haar (Oxford University)
+Please see the Cluster 2.1 field visit report, prepared by Liu Jie (Zhejiang Ocean University), and also the report Jiyuan: landscape, inscriptions and the past prepared by Barend J. ter Haar (Oxford University).

 Cluster Leader: George Keyworth